UW-GAC/QCpipeline/README.txt

 42a)
 iii) HWE
-> python hwe.py --email user@uw.edu hwe.config
+> hwe.py --email user@uw.edu hwe.config
 (repeat with different config files for mutiple ethnic groups)

 To run chromosomes in parallel:
-> python hwe.py --email user@uw.edu hwe.config start end by
+> hwe.py --email user@uw.edu hwe.config start end by
 where start, end, by are chromosome numbers.  'by' is optional, if omitted chromosomes will be run individually.
 Values of 'end' > 23 are ignored (in this case 'end' will be set to 23).

 iv-vi) Allele frequency, duplicate discordance and Mendelian errors
-> python snp_filt.py --email user@uw.edu snp_filt.config
+> snp_filt.py --email user@uw.edu snp_filt.config
 use option --MAconc for minor allele concordance

 use option --dupSNP for duplicate SNP discordance - snp annotation